 - Place a large frying pan over a medium heat and add the olive oil and onions.
 Cook the onions until golden.

 - Add the mushrooms, garlic and salt and pepper to taste, and cook until the mushrooms are softened before adding the white wine.
 Simmer in the wine for 10 minutes.

 - Add the spinach and cook until wilted and set aside to cool.

-- Preheat the oven to 180 degrees Celsius (355 Fahrenheit) and line 2 baking trays with greaseproof baking paper.
+- Preheat the oven to 355 Fahrenheit (180 degrees Celsius) and line 2 baking trays with grease-proof baking paper.

 - Cut the pastry into quarters.
 Top one quarter with the mushroom mixture and crumble a quarter of the feta on top.
 Top with one of the pastry quarters and press to seal the edges.
 Repeat with the remaining pastry and mixture.

-- Cut a small hole in the centre of the top of each pie and brush with beaten egg.
+- Cut a small hole in the center of the top of each pie and brush with beaten egg.

 - Bake for 20 to 25 minutes, or until golden and puffed.